Napoli Basket (2016)

-Napoli Basket, known for sponsorship reasons as GeVi Napoli, is an Italian professional basketball team of the city of Naples.
-It's the de facto successor of the Basket Napoli which was dissolved in 2009.
+Napoli Basketball, also known as Napoli Basket, is an Italian professional basketball team of the city of Naples, competing in the Lega Basket Serie A, the highest level of competition in Italy.
+It's the de facto successor of the Basket Napoli, which was founded in 1946 and competed in the Euroleague during the 2006-07 season.

-The team has achieved the promotion to the Serie A after the end of the 2020–21 season of the Serie A2 Basket.
+After financial troubles led to the original club’s dissolution, Napoli Basket was founded to revive the city’s basketball tradition.

+Today, the team competes in Lega Basket Serie A, wearing its traditional blue and white colors.
+With strong local support, Napoli Basket aims to establish itself in Italy’s top league.

 History

 2016–2019: Beginnings

-In August 2016, after a corporate failure of Napoli Basketball, Ciro Ruggiero founded a new team, known as Cuore Napoli Basket.
+In August 2016, after a corporate failure of S.S.
+Basket Napoli, Ciro Ruggiero founded a new team, known as Cuore Napoli Basket.
 The transfer of the sporting title from Cilento Basket Agropoli allowed the newborn Neapolitan team to play in the 2016–17 Serie B. In the same season, Cuore Napoli Basket managed to win promotion to Serie A2, after having arrived first in Group C of the regular season and beat Bergamo Basket in the playoff's final.
 During the same season Napoli also won his first Italian Cup in the National Basketball League.

 At the end of the 2017–18 season, Cuore Napoli Basket relegated to Serie B, after losing in the playouts against Roseto Sharks.
 At the end of the season, the management passed to the Neapolitan entrepreneurs Federico Grassi and Francesco Tavassi and the club changed its name to Napoli Basket.
 Gianluca Lulli was signed as new head coach.
 In 2018–19 Serie B, Napoli Basket closed the regular season at the 6th place in group D with 36 points, but it lost in the semifinals against Pallacanestro Palestrina.